ScottTpirate/dash-aggrid/README.md

-# AgGrid JS
+# dash_aggrid

-AgGrid JS is a deliberately thin Dash wrapper around **AgGridReact**.
+dash_aggrid is a deliberately thin Dash wrapper around **AgGridReact**.
 It mounts the AG Grid React component directly, so you can copy examples from the AG Grid docs, drop them into a browser-side config registry, and the grid just works inside Dash.

 > ⚠️ **Pick one wrapper per app.** AgGridJS is not meant to run alongside `dash-ag-grid`; loading both introduces duplicate CSS, overlapping themes, and conflicting event glue.
 Choose one approach per Dash project.